grem11n/terraform-aws-vpc-peering/examples/multi-account-multi-region/README.md

-# Single Account Multi Region VPC Peering
+# Cross Account Multi Region VPC Peering

 This example creates a peering connection between VPCs in different regions which are also located in different AWS accounts.